Gamidoi/DnDCharacterTracker/README.md

 linking spells to spell slots, and making a button on each spell to use an available spell slot

 linking spell slots and abilities to recharge on long or short rest

-updating spellcasting level to take in seperate catagories of full caster, half caster

-adding Warlock specific spell slots that refresh on short rest

 adding items / inventory Tab, catagories for weapons, consumables, money and "other"